OracleMichael/OIC101/README.md

 <img src="images/OIC-1.15.png" width="100%" title="Navigating to Integration dashboard">
 <img src="images/OIC-1.16.png" width="100%" title="Integration dashboard">

 **Note**: you should automatically be brought to the "Designer" menu.
-You can confirm this by selecting the upper left hamburger menu to bring up a grey left sidebar with seven items: Integrations, Connections, Lookups, Packages, Agents, Adapters, and Libraries.
-Please view the [Miscellaneous important information within OIC](#misc) section below for more information.
+You can confirm this by selecting the upper left hamburger menu to bring up a grey left sidebar with seven items: Integrations, Connections, Lookups, Packages, Agents, Adapters, and Libraries.<!-- Please view the [Miscellaneous important information within OIC](#misc) section below for more information. -->

 ## **STEP 2**: Connections

 A **connection** is a way for OIC to connect to some application, including third-party applications, applications running on Oracle software, or even other integrations on OIC.
 A connection is based off of an **Adapter**.
+Oracle already provides most of the adapters you will ever have to use, but the most important ones are the REST, SOAP, and FTP adapters, given that for most applications you will need to use one of those three.
 By default, you should see under the list of Connections (upper-left hamburger menu -> Connections) that there are already some sample connections built, including but not limited to the **Sample REST Endpoint Interface**.
 You will use the **Sample REST Endpoint Interface** and you will also create your own connection.
 First, however, you will need to define what exactly OIC is connecting to.

 At [https://oic101.herokuapp.com/](https://oic101.herokuapp.com/), you will see a very simple application that has exposed two REST endpoints: `/callOic` and `/responseFromOIC`.
 You can see this in the code below:
 <img src="images/OIC-2.01.png" width="100%" title="Exposed REST endpoints of this application">
 - The `callOic` endpoint is a POST call: this means that this application is configured to receive a payload from somewhere.
 In this case, that somewhere is OIC.
 For now, the only piece of information you need is that the endpoint to call is `https://oic101.herokuapp.com/callOic`.
 - The `responseFromOIC` endpoint is a GET call: this means that this application will return some information when you enter the address `https://oic101.herokuapp.com/callOic` in a web browser (since web browsers by default make a GET request to any website you enter).
 OIC does not call this endpoint; instead, you can view the information stored in the application when you invoke `https://oic101.herokuapp.com/responseFromOIC` in a web browser.
 	- Notice how the default message for the `responseFromOIC` endpoint is simply `Hello world!!!`.
 You will change this message to demonstrate that a successful connection between OIC and this application was made.
+This is also the value that appears when the application restarts, i.e. goes offline after a period of inactivity.

 ### Creating a connection
 Remember to ***FREQUENTLY SAVE YOUR CONNECTIONS***.
 There will only be an initial and final reminder to save in this workshop; OIC does not have an "autosave" feature for connections or integrations.